Meiningen: Government

 Meiningen is the district town of the Kreis Schmalkalden-Meiningen.
-The town functions as a major center of southern Thuringia in a number of ways (justice (Amtsgericht Meiningen), theater, state archives, hospitals).
+The town functions as a major center of southern Thuringia in a number of ways (justice (Landgericht Meiningen, Amtsgericht Meiningen), state theater, state archives, hospitals).

 Mayor and town council

 The current mayor Fabian Giesder, SPD has been in office since 2012.
 His predecessor was Reinhard Kupitz, Freie Wähler (in office 1992–2012).

 Election results

 The last municipal election was held in 2014 with the result: